Quality & Convenience

 Ergonomics are much more important than commonly expected: Our cockpit has been designed according to the latest standards and thereby is an important contribution to passive safety.
 It boosts the pilot’s personal performance.

-The Antares-cockpit has been designed according to current guidelines for work-place ergonomics, and it is perfectly adjustable for almost every pilot.
-The seat-pan is diagonally movable and can be adjusted from „forward and up“ to „rearward and down“, if necessary even in-flight.
+The Antares-cockpit has been designed according to current guidelines for work-place ergonomics, and it is perfectly adjustable for almost every pilot, if necessary even in-flight.
+The seat-pan is diagonally movable and can be adjusted from „forward and up“ to „rearward and down“.
 This means pilots of any size may enjoy a perfect sitting posture and get the same view of the horizon during flight.
 Stick and instrument panel are always optimally accessible for everybody.

 Our adjusting mechanism for the rudder pedals is also ergonomically designed: the pedals do not simply move backwards, but they also spread apart, following the shape of the instrument console.
 Consequently pilots with shorter legs may also take advantage of the rudder pedals’ full width.